microsoft/SimpleRemote/README.md

 This project is fully documented (with tutorials) in doxygen.
 To use, simply clone this code and run `doxygen` in the project directory.

+You can also view the pre-built [documentation online](https://microsoft.github.io/SimpleRemote/doc/html/index.html).

 Binaries for both the server and client are available on the GitHub Releases page, and nuget packages are available for the client and the SimpleJsonRpc libraries (under the `Microsoft.SurfaceAutomationTeam.SimpleRemote` namespace).